There are now 3 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) article summaries; (2) discussion and leadership in seminars; and (3) a semester paper.
+Indicative assessments in this unit are as follows: (1) summaries of weekly reading and oral presentation of research paper; (2) discussion and leadership in seminars; and (3) a semester paper.
 Further information is available in the unit outline.